JamieBort/Portfolio-Website/Revamp2023.md

     - Create an `desktop_breakpoint` branch inside the new `breakpoint` branch.

+  - When the `Revamp2023` branch is ready to merge into the `dev` branch, first create a staging branch for the `dev` branch.
+To run through a mock process of merging all the files and directories.

   - Once the `Revamp2023` branch has been merged into the `dev` branch delete

     - the `Revamp2020` branch,